 Editor's Note: Maybe I'll get lucky and get some kickback from one of those companies for promoting thier product. 😆

 At this point, it was time to get to work so I started base coating the main hull.
 I also started painting the communications dishes.

 I also started looking through my greebles box to further decorate the top and bottom of the model because as of right now, she would look pretty plain.
 At this point, I was contemplating sticking a bunch of antennas on top.

 I usually like to have a name and class thought up when I'm building as it makes it easier to reference in online forums.
 I put out a request to the users at both the Star Trek Modelers Group page and the E.A.M.
 Everything About Models group page on Facebook asking for name suggestions.

-A special goes out to Michael K. Payton and Andrew Shortall from those two groups for the naming ideas that I finally decided on.
+A special THANK YOU goes out to Michael K. Payton and Andrew Shortall from those two groups for the naming ideas that I finally decided on.

 The name suggestions I got were:

 Comms Station U571 - Codename Shrann (Andrew Shortall)

 The following day, I finished the primary hull base paint job and painted silver around all the comm dishes.

 At this point, I was still deciding on whether I was going to use all four of each of the dishes or just three.
 And I' was still looking through my greebles box to work out some extra details.